FilippoPisello/cluedo/readme.md

 # AIM OF THE PROJECT
+[Cluedo](https://en.wikipedia.org/wiki/Cluedo) is a popular board game.
+The object of the game is to determine who murdered the game's victim, where and which weapon was used.
+Each player attempts to deduce the correct answer by strategically moving around a game board and collecting clues about the circumstances of the murder from the other players.

 The aim of the project is to create the perfect Cluedo player, who extracts all the possible information from the ongoing game, delivering the solution as soon as it is logically possible.